School Attendance Review Board

-SMUHSD contracts with EveryDay Labs to help provide proven interventions to reduce chronic absenteeism by 10–15% districtwide through proactive, personalized outreach paired with inbound support for families in their home language.
-The unique approach requires no change in school-level practices.
-Intervention is rigorous in its evidence basis, research, and design—but thoughtful and supportive in its delivery.
+SMUHSD contracts with A2A to help provide proven interventions to reduce chronic absenteeism through proactive, personalized outreach paired with inbound support for families in their home language.
+The unique approach allows social workers to collaborate with site attendance teams to develop and monitor highly effective practices.
+The attendance intervention is rigorous in its evidence basis, research, and design—but thoughtful and supportive in its delivery.
 We monitor attendance data and target our families.
-When students become at risk of learning loss, supportive nudges are sent by text and mail that provide access to support.
+When students become at risk of learning loss, our system targets our families in need with outreach and support.
 The personalized, consistent outreach, in families' home language, district-wide has proven to help improve attendance of students.

 Hillsdale Attendance Guidelines